geodavic/poly_factor/README.md

 ## API

-There is now an API hosted on Google Cloud which you can use to factor polynomials using your favorite requests engine.
+There is an API hosted on Google Cloud which you can use to factor polynomials using your favorite requests engine.
 For example, with cURL:
 ```
 curl -d '{"poly":"x^4+x^2+1"}' -H "Content-Type: application/json" -X POST "https://poly-factor-s4ph7avbaq-uc.a.run.app/factor"
 ```
+The full documentation for this API can be found [here](https://poly-factor-s4ph7avbaq-uc.a.run.app/docs)

 ## Dockerfile